By Zach Lazzari

 If you choose to use a bipod on an upcoming hunt, be sure to practice, practice, practice.
 This advice certainly goes for any shooting accessory.
 But it’s especially critical that you know your bipod and feel extremely comfortable with it before you embark on a hunt.

-You won’t always need a shooting stick but it doesn’t hurt to have one along.
-Even when you have an attached bipod, shooting sticks create a good alternative rifle rest, making it possible to shoot from awkward positions and especially when shooting over sagebrush.
-This comes in handy on mule deer and antelope hunts here in Wyoming.
+Our guides typically carry shooting sticks in the truck, so it’s not necessary to bring your own.
+However, it doesn’t hurt to practice with a set before coming on your hunt.
+Even when you have an attached bipod, shooting sticks create a good alternative rifle rest, making it possible to shoot from awkward positions and especially when shooting over brush.
+This sometimes comes in handy on mule deer and antelope hunts here in Wyoming.

 This simple accessory is often found for less than 20 bucks but it saves critical time when reloading.
 Rather than sorting through your pants pockets or the depths of your pack for more ammo, keep extra rounds organized and ready.
 Check out the different bullet wallets from Caribou Gear.
 Your ammo stays secure and you can reload quickly when time is of the essence.